sunny821/wooshnet/README.md

 # wooshnet

-A implement of CNI depending on neutron API
+An implement of CNI depending on neutron API

 ## build